 Practical experience is an essential component of programmes leading to the award of this qualification.
-This is expanded further in Section 6 below.

 Evidence-based practice

 Programmes should include an underpinning base of evidence-based practice in:

 - Adult education and training including current validated adult learning research and theory.
 Evidence-based practice will be that which is informed by research or other projects that focus on enhancing outcomes for learners. - The use of digital educational technologies.
 Digital technologies that solve educational problems and enhance learner engagement and success will be woven throughout the programme.
 These should be evident in both the teaching and learning and in the assessments in the programme to assist candidates in understanding the value of digital assessment.